Anello-Photonics/docs-A1/docs/sensor_calibrations.rst

 To calibrate the external magnetometer:

-1. Launch boat into water.
+1. Power on the ANELLO Aerial INS while aircraft is stationary and allow ~30s to gain GNSS.

-2. Power on the ANELLO Aerial INS while boat is stationary and allow ~30s to gain GNSS.
+2. Launch aircraft.

 3. Perform a “figure-eight” or “flower” shaped mission at a series of increasing motor percentages, maintaining a constant motor percentage per each figure-eight or flower.